OMEGAMAX10/YOLOv8-Object-Detection-Tracking-Image-Segmentation-Pose-Estimation/README.md

 For an enhanced user experience, the app interface is built using "streamlit" module from Python.
 The app can also be deployed in a Docker container.

 ## 1. App Deployment
-The app can be deployed and run using the following commands:
+The app can be deployed using Docker container engine and run using the following commands:
 ```
 sudo docker build --tag yolov8-docker .
 sudo docker run -d --gpus all --name yolov8-docker -p 8501:8501 yolov8-docker